afonsoafonsoafonso/bird-chat/docs/report.md

 ---
 ## Product Vision

-This product's aim is to facilitate informal and relaxed discussions, meet-ups and hangouts in conferences, providing a way for people with similar interests to find and meet each other.
+This product's aim is to promote informal and relaxed discussions, meet-ups and hangouts in conferences, providing a way for people with similar interests to find and meet each other.

 ---
 ## Elevator Pitch

 We know our demographic: the tech and software people are one of the most passionate people about what they do that we can find nowaways.
-And this is a really good good thing, but this can lead to some underwhelming socialization aspects in big conferences and other similar events.
+And this is a really good thing, but this can lead to some underwhelming socialization aspects in big conferences and other similar events.
 What can happen is that discussions, talks and meet-ups between conference antendees eventually ends up being very tech-based and information heavy, which can be tiring.
 What if you just want to relax, hangout and talk about whatever you want to talk about?
 That's why we made BirdChat: a tool where people can arrange social events to talk about certain topics or visit someplace in the city or do a certain activity.
 There are no limits!
 You can talk about the conference activities, events, talk about football, music, go visit a museum on downtown or simply go get some dinner and some beers and see where that leads you to.
 Your call!

 ---